shitfuckery/usb_stick/README.md

 This document stands on the shoulders of [Standalone Kali Linux 2021.4 Installation on a USB Drive, Fully Encrypted Kali Linux](https://www.kali.org/docs/usb/usb-standalone-encrypted/).
 The key distinctions between the two are:

   *  Mint is known for its ease of use while Kali is known for its technical sophistication
-  *  This recipe is simplified because the Linux Mint Debian Installer includes all of the tools necessary and legacy BIOS support has been dropped
+  *  This recipe is simplified because the Linux Mint Debian Edition (LMDE) Installer includes all of the tools necessary and legacy BIOS support has been dropped
   *  This recipe builds a disk image that, while still big at 8.4GB, is intended to be redistributed and includes a setup script that automates the final setup process for the end user

 ### What You Get